 If the wedding ceremony includes a “Ceremonial Element”, the couple is responsible for furnishing and bringing the necessary elements to the venue on the day of their ceremony.

-The Officiant agrees to arrive at the wedding venue listed on the Wedding Ceremony Contract thirty (30) minutes before the defined Start Time of the Ceremony (barring uncontrollable factors as previously detailed above).
+The Officiant agrees to arrive at the wedding venue listed on the Personalized Wedding Ceremony, Contract thirty (30) minutes before the defined Start Time of the Ceremony (barring uncontrollable factors as previously detailed above).
+Elopement Ceremonies/Legal signings – Officiant will arrive 15 minutes prior.

 Couples understand that they must adhere to the Start Time of your Ceremony as agreed to in the Wedding Ceremony Contract.
 The Officiant understands that weddings do not always begin as planned and will accommodate up to a thirty (30) minute delay in the Start Time of the Ceremony.
-After a thirty (30) minute delay in the Start Time, the Officiant has the right to leave the venue.
-If the Officiant remains after the thirty (30) minute delay, there is an additional fee of $100 (plus HST) for each additional sixty (60) minutes.
-This fee is not prorated and is payable before the start of the ceremony.
+After a thirty (30) minute delay in the start time, the Officiant has the right to leave the venue.
+If the Officiant remains after the thirty (30) minute delay, there is an additional fee of $100 (plus HST/GST) for each additional sixty (60) minutes.
+This fee is not prorated.

 Planning your wedding ceremony will require back and forth emails and/or texts between Enduring Promises, the Officiant and the couple.
 Based on the Canadian Anti-Spam Legislation, in order to communicate with you online, Enduring Promises Inc. requires your permission to email you.
 Once you give your permission, by acceptance of these Terms and Conditions, you can withdraw it anytime by notifying EP by email that you no longer wish to receive any email correspondence from EPI.